Australian consumers only : USA & World enquires & information visit spicoatings.com

 Efficiency ‘expert’ failed attempt to discredit SUPER THERM

 On a previous Debunked page, Efficiency Matrix based in Victoria have endeavoured to discredit SUPER THERM® and heat reflective paints: Busting the myth on solar thermal reflective paints, and having a cool roof.
 John Konstantakopoulos, a Principle consultant, who founded Efficiency Matrix has decided to claim his now expertise in paints, coatings and testing with a video “Do Ceramic Solar Reflective Roof Paints Work?“.
 This backyard field test utilised a SUPER THERM’s pail, branding, fake mixing and connection to our genuine NASA testing, collaboration and 35 years of expertise and performance to allegedly infer that product is no better than white paint.
 He made some very bold statements on the My Efficient Electric Home (MEEH) with 112,000 members.
-His misleading post was deleted but the claims were bold and public yet the blurred out pail and alleged inferences remain.
+His misleading post was pulled by the administrators but the claims were bold and public yet the blurred out pail and alleged inferences remain.
 Our Debunked response >

 Insulative Paint – Wikipedia